-Dear: We are considering the promotion of from the rank of to to with/without tenure.
+Dear: We are considering the promotion of from the rank of to with/without tenure.
 In order to help us reach a decision, we would appreciate your candid assessment of's professional achievements and standing in the field of librarianship.
 For your convenience, a current curriculum vitae is enclosed.
 Please indicate to what extent you have had occasion to interact personally with the candidate.
 We would especially value your expert opinion on the quality, originality and importance of the candidate's professional achievements and your estimation of how she/he compares in professional accomplishments with others of similar academic rank or experience.
-It would also be useful to know whether a candidate of The candidate will not have access to your letter of reference unless you give us specific ermission, in writing, to provide a copy to him/her.
-Such a written statement of ermission from you must specify whether the candidate may see your letter in its ntirety, as written, or only with all identification of source or authorship deleted.
+It would also be useful to know whether a candidate of''s qualifications would probably be promoted/receive tenure at your institution, if applicable.
+Any other information you can supply regarding the candidate's effectiveness as a librarian or her/his national or international reputation in the field of librarianship or her/his field of research would be greatly appreciated.
+The candidate will not have access to your letter of reference unless you give us specific permission, in writing, to provide a copy to him/her.
+Such a written statement of permission from you must specify whether the candidate may see your letter in its entirety, as written, or only with all identification of source or authorship deleted.
 Thank you for your collegial assistance in helping us to reach an informed decision in this matter.
 We would appreciate your providing a statement prior to My colleagues and I appreciate the time and care which you devote to this case.
 Sincerely,